metiago/metiago.github.io/content/posts/solid-dependency-inversion-principle.md

 draft = false
 +++

-`Dependency Inversion Principle` is the third principle of `SOLID`.

 The principle defines two main points:

 1. High-level modules should not depend on low-level modules.
 Both should depend on abstractions.